Gift Guides

 A luxury gift lands with a man when it upgrades something he already touches every day, not when it adds a new object he has to find room for.
 Men tend to judge a gift by two questions: will I use this, and does the person who gave it actually know me.
 Price is a distant third.
 A $200 version of the thing he uses at 7am beats a $400 gadget he opens once and shelves.

-Four things separate an upscale men's gift that gets used from one that gets returned:
+Four things separate an upscale gift that gets used from one that gets returned:

 - It chooses quality over novelty.
 One well-made object outlasts ten clever ones.
 Men keep the good knife and quietly donate the gimmick.

-- It is consumable he will genuinely use.
-A premium coffee, a good whisky, real maple syrup, single-origin chocolate.
+- It is a consumable he will genuinely use.
+A premium single-origin coffee, a good bottle, real maple syrup, single-origin chocolate.
 He cannot return it, he cannot re-gift it, and there is no guilt about clutter.
+Most of this lands in the $20 to $70 range.

 - It is one thing that lasts.
-A leather goods piece, a heavy glass, a tool he keeps for twenty years.
+A leather card holder, a heavy glass, a tool he keeps for twenty years.
 Restraint reads as confidence.
 Three excellent items beat a pile of fine ones.

-If you only remember one line: a luxury gift for him should feel like an upgrade to his actual life, not an addition to his to-do list.
-That is the whole logic behind how we build our luxury gift boxes, which lean on a few quality pieces rather than a long list of small ones.
+If you only remember one line, it is the rule in the box above.
+That is also the whole logic behind how we build our luxury gift boxes, which lean on a few quality pieces rather than a long list of small ones.

 Why does he return everything you give him?